Who's Who In Joe Biden's Cabinet — So Far

 Denis McDonough: Secretary of Veterans Affairs

 McDonough served as Deputy National Security Adviser and then Chief of Staff under Obama, so he has plenty of experience working closely with Biden.
-The pick has been criticized because the job has traditionally gone to a veteran, but Biden has emphasized McDonough’s experience with helping military families.
+The pick has been criticised because the job has traditionally gone to a veteran, but Biden has emphasised McDonough’s experience with helping military families.

 Alejandro Mayorkas: Secretary of Homeland Security